 With the Dassault Mirage IIIO fleet ageing, the RAAF looked at both the General Dynamics F-16 Fighting Falcon and McDonnell Douglas F/A-18 Hornet multi-role fighters as a replacement.
 In 1981 the F/A-18 was selected and deliveries were made from 1984 to 1990 of 57 F/A-18A single seat fighters and 18 two-seat F/A-18B combat capable training variants (the last F/A-18B was delivered in December 1988).
 The first 2 aircraft were manufactured in the United States with the remaining 73 being licence-built at the Government Aircraft Factories (GAF) in Victoria.
 The first Australian assembled airframe (A21-103) took off on its maiden flight at Avalon airport on February 26th, 1985.

-The first 14 Hornets were delivered to Number 2 Operational Conversion Unit (2OCU) at RAAF Williamtown (NSW) for immediate instructor pilot training which commenced on August 19th, 1985.
-On August 29th, 1986 Number 3 Squadron at RAAF Williamtown received the first Hornet’s for operational service.
-Hornet’s in Number 77 Squadron become operational at RAAF Williamtown in May 1987 and were followed by Number 75 Squadron in September 1988 at RAAF Tindal, Northern Territory (the last Mirage IIIO squadron).
+The first 14 Hornets were delivered to No. 2 Operational Conversion Unit (2OCU) at RAAF Williamtown (NSW) for immediate instructor pilot training which commenced on August 19th, 1985.
+On August 29th, 1986 No. 3 Squadron at RAAF Williamtown received the first Hornet’s for operational service.
+Hornet’s in No. 77 Squadron become operational at RAAF Williamtown in May 1987 and were followed by No. 75 Squadron in September 1988 at RAAF Tindal, Northern Territory (the last Mirage IIIO squadron).